 - Fan Nickname: Since the three characters are nameless, they're sometimes referred to in reviews and analayses of the film as "Good", "Truth", and "Beauty" for the sake of convenience.

 - The Fundamentalist: "Each of the three little men in this film has an idea ....
 BUT ONLY ONE"

-- Implausible Fencing Powers/ Badass - Beauty jumps over a bazooka shell, shish-ka-bobs Good's minions in a single stab, then uses thier muskets as musical instruments.
-AWESOME.
+- Implausible Fencing Powers: Beauty jumps over a bazooka shell, shish-ka-bobs Good's imaginary minions in a single stab, then uses their muskets as harp strings.
+AWESOME!

 - Mundane Made Awesome - Subverted in the climax with Truth and his chalkboard.
-At first you think it's playing this trope straight, but then the camera pans back, revealing... nope, not gonna spoil it.
+At first you think it's playing this trope straight, but then the camera pans back and upwards, revealing... nope, not gonna spoil it.

-- One-Winged Angel - Beauty and Good in the climax.
-Also counts as a Shapeshifter Showdown, as they transform into different and more fearsome forms as they get angrier.
+- One-Winged Angel: Beauty and Good in the climax.
+Also counts as a Shapeshifter Showdown, as they transform into giant, more fearsome and very sumo-esque forms as they get angrier at each other.

 - Your Mind Makes It Real